isomerpages/mccy-iccs/_visit-singapore/Cultural Enclaves.md

 You’ll be able to spend an entire day exploring this vibrant district, which encompasses the neighbourhoods of Tanjong Pagar, Bukit Pasoh, Kreta Ayer and&nbsp;<a href="https://www.visitsingapore.com/editorials/ann-siang-and-club-street/" target="_blank">Telok Ayer</a>.
 Whether you’re exploring century-old temples or making new friends at hip watering holes, there’s always a new experience to be had in Chinatown.

-<a href="https://www.visitsingapore.com/see-do-singapore/places-to-see/chinatown/" target="_blank">Read more about Chinatown at Visit Singapore's website.</a>
+<a href="https://www.visitsingapore.com/see-do-singapore/places-to-see/chinatown/" target="_blank">[Read more about Chinatown at Visit Singapore's website]</a>
 # Little India
 ![](/images/Little%20India.jpg)